 Buckwheat is also known for being a pollinator.
 Just one acre of buckwheat’s beautiful, shallow white flowers will produce enough nectar to feed an entire hive of honeybees that, typically, produce 150 pounds of honey in a year (Oplinger et al., 1989; Myers and Meinke, 1994).
 Buckwheat attracts a lot of beneficial insects for cash crops like ladybeetles, wasps, and hoverflies.
 The seeds are triangular and typically, recommended planting rate is 40-50 lbs./acre.

 Buckwheat has been known attract aphids and go to seed.
 If you are concerned about the buckwheat going to seed and overwintering, I recommend mowing a week after flowering.
 If buckwheat sees frost in the forecast, it starts to die.
 It is the fastest cover crop to terminate because of cool temperatures.
 You can grow buckwheat on your best ground and worst ground.
-It actually appears to thrive in poor soils — and please note that I said “poor soils,” not “swamp or desserts soils,” to clarify for those of you looking for a silver-bullet cover crop.
+It actually appears to thrive in poor soils — and please note that I said “poor soils,” not “swamp or desert soils,” to clarify for those of you looking for a silver-bullet cover crop.

 In summary: Buckwheat is quite literally the “jelly of the month club” cover crop.
 It’s the plant that keeps on giving for years to come.
 If you would like to get something “real nice,” with a lot of bonus features, and plant 10 weeks before it gets

 nipply nippy out, and 15 weeks before your in-laws park their camper on your lawn for the holidays, then buckwheat is your cover crop! #ChristmasVacationPunsForDays

 Hairy Vetch — Dirty Cover Crop